elrolino/elrolino/README.md

 ### Olá 👋
-#### 🌱 Recently graduated in Multimedia, pursuing Digital Product and Service Design
+#### 🌱 Recently graduated in Multimedia, pursuing Digital Product and Service Design opportunities.

 <!--
 **elrolino/elrolino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.